ReMatching Dynamic Reconstruction Flow: Method

 However, recovering $\psi_t$ values in the case $\psi_t = \phi_{t*}\psi_0$ is not explicit.
 Typically, this is achieved by solving the continuity equation \footnote{Assuming $\psi_t$ obeys a conservation law, where $v$ continuously deforms $\psi_t$.}

 which necessitates a numerical simulation.
-This introduces challenges for training flow-based models, as errors in the numerical simulation can destabilize the optimization process.
-Therefore, to overcome this hurdle, our framework assumes a reconstruction model consisting of functions $\psi_t$ that are simulation-free, \ie, each evaluation of $\psi_t$ requires only a single step.
-Coupling $\psi_t$ to a prior class stemming from velocity-field-based formulation is the core issue our framework aims to address, described in the following section.
+This introduces \rev{computational} challenges for training flow-based models, as errors in the numerical simulation can destabilize the optimization process.
+Therefore, to overcome this hurdle, our framework assumes a reconstruction model consisting of functions $\psi_t$ that are simulation-free, \ie, each evaluation of $\psi_t$ requires only a single step. \rev{However, since we advocate for a deformation prior class formulation based on velocity fields, a key challenge lies in controlling a simulation-free $\psi_t$ to adhere to such a prior.
+Addressing this challenge is a central aspect of our framework, as outlined in the following section.}